 Now, onto the leprechauns.
 There has been debate about whether leprechauns are offensive, specifically when thought of as a depiction of the Irish.
 To be clear, reducing a group of people down to a singular outfit or icon generally gets dicey.
 However, the leprechaun does have ties to Irish folklore.
 Per History, leprechauns are likely based on Celtic fairies, small creatures called “lobaircins” known for stirring magic and mischief.
 That eventually evolved into leprechauns pinching those who aren't wearing the color, per Nat Geo, which has developed into others pinching people to remind them that leprechauns wouldn't approve of their non-green apparel.
 As someone who hates being pinched, this is reason enough to throw on a green shirt.
 The latter is actually an American-based tradition, per Christian Science Monitor, as leprechauns were first imagined to have been wearing red jackets and red, pointed hats, both free of shamrocks.

 It's amazing to see how much the holiday has evolved.
 Back in the day, only those in Ireland celebrated St. Patrick's Day, and it usually included a feast and a trip to church.
-Now, it's celebrated with green clothes, drunken debauchery, and immense pride of the country — after all, everyone is a little bit Irish on St. Patrick's Day.
-As you wear your green clothes and drink your green beer at your favorite bar this holiday, remember why green is such a powerful color — not only will it save you from getting pinched by a weird stranger, but it'll remind you of the rich history of Ireland.
+Now, it's celebrated with green clothes, drunken debauchery, and immense pride of the country — after all, everyone's a little bit Irish on St. Patrick's Day.
+As you wear your green clothes and drink your green beer (or green mocktails) at your favorite bar this holiday, remember why green is such a powerful color — not only will it save you from getting pinched by a stranger, but it'll remind you of the rich history of Ireland.

 This article was originally published on